Dissipation-Shaped Quantum Geometry in Nonlinear Transport

 (2) $\Gamma^0$ contributions: The $\Gamma$-independent term, $\sigma_{abc}^{(0)}$, is the central result of this work and the focus of discrepancies in the literature.
 The open-system formalism reveals a decomposition into distinct kinetic and geometric components:

 First, we identify a novel purely kinetic contribution:

 This term represents a $\Gamma$-independent, ballistic nonlinear response.
-Its emergence is a direct consequence of the specific NESS regularization imposed by the fermionic bath, which leads to finite, $\Gamma$-independent corrections to the NESS occupation functions persisting in the clean limit ($\Gamma\to 0$).
-These corrections manifest analytically through high-order Polygamma functions (see SM), which generate the high-order energy derivative $f^{(4)}_0$, even in single-band models without Berry phases~\cite{matsyshyn2023fermi}.
-This regularization is physically distinct from that of white-noise disorder or RTAs, explaining why $\sigma_{abc}^{\text{kin}}$ is absent in those models.
+Its emergence is a direct consequence of the specific NESS regularization imposed by the fermionic bath, which leads to finite, $\Gamma^0$ corrections to the NESS occupation functions persisting in the clean limit ($\Gamma\to 0$).
+These corrections manifest analytically through high-order Polygamma functions~\cite{supplemental}, which generate the high-order energy derivative $f^{(4)}_0$, even in single-band models without Berry phases~\cite{matsyshyn2023fermi}.
+This regularization is physically distinct from that of RTAs, explaining why $\sigma_{abc}^{\text{kin}}$ is absent in those models.
 This contribution is maximized at low temperatures or when sharp band structure features exist near the Fermi level.

 Second, we obtain the contributions arising from the quantum geometry: